I am a high school English teacher who is passionate about writing, theater, directing and enjoying a positive life with family and friends.

 - Heat some oil in a pan.
 Place the beef roulades into the pan to sear the meat.
 Turn the beef to brown on all sides.
 Add water to the pan if necessary, so that nothing burns.

-- When the meat is browned, add the reconstitued mushrooms and the liquid from the glass.
-Add in some more of the the onion and put the remainder of the garlic cloves through a garlic press.
+- When the meat is browned, add the reconstituted mushrooms and the liquid from the glass.
+Add in some more of the onion and put the remainder of the garlic cloves through a garlic press.
 Cover and simmer.

 - Add water as the beef simmers, as necessary.
 Add more salt and pepper to taste.